databrary/www/databrary/input/pages/resources.md

 ## How does one access shared data?

 Individuals who wish to access or contribute data must [apply for authorization](|filename|user-guide/investigators/getting-authorized.md) as an Authorized Investigator or Affiliate.
-The application must be approved by Databrary and the [Databrary Access Agreement](|filename|user-guide/policies/investigator-agreement.mdi) must be co-signed by the applicant's Institution or sponsoring Authorized Investigator.
+The application must be approved by Databrary.
+The [Databrary Access Agreement](|filename|user-guide/policies/investigator-agreement.mdi) must be signed by both the Authorized Investigator and the Institution; Affiliates must be sponsored by an Authorized Investigator.

 ## Guiding ethical principles

 Databrary's three guiding ethical principles embody the committment that is expected of all community members to build a community that follows the highest ethical standards.

-As an Authorized Investigator you promise to:
+As a member of the Databrary community you promise to:

 1. treat Databrary data with the **same high standard of care** that you treat data collected in your own laboratory.
-1. take care in authorizing others to access Databrary and take responsiblility for their use of Databrary.

 1. ensure that participants' wishes about sharing their data are respected.

+1. Authorized Investigators must take care in granting and managing access for Affiliates and take responsiblility for their use of Databrary.